 Background: Kentucky Homeplace was originally developed by the University of Kentucky Center for Excellence in Rural Health, based in the eastern Kentucky coal-mining town of Hazard, Ky., as a demonstration project in 14 counties.
 Since its inception in 1994, this community health worker initiative has linked tens of thousands of rural Kentuckians with medical, social and environmental services they otherwise might have gone without.
 Homeplace’s community health workers are trained to help medically underserved residents access appropriate health services.
 Emphasis is placed on preventive care, health education and disease self-management.

-Today, Homeplace’s geographic service area spans the length of the state, including most counties in eastern and western Kentucky and those along its southern border.
+Today, Homeplace’s geographic service area includes most counties in eastern Kentucky.
 Residents of these areas are statistically poorer, less educated and less likely to have medical coverage than those in other parts of the state and nation.
 Further complicating the matter is that most of Kentucky’s 120 counties are designated as medically underserved areas.
 Yet, in Kentucky, even availability of services is not synonymous with access.
-Barriers, especially for poor rural people, include lack of knowledge about services, inadequate information on their own conditions, social and cultural inhibitors, lack of money, transportation, and numerous other factors.
+Barriers, especially for poor rural people, include lack of knowledge about services, inadequate information on their own conditions, social and cultural inhibitors, lack of money, transportation, and numerous other factors

 Who Are the Community Health Workers: Kentucky Homeplace lay health workers have the job title of Community Health Worker (CHW), which has become the preferred term for lay health workers.
 Homeplace CHWs are selected from the communities in which they live, usually being born and reared there.
 CHWs know their community and, because of this trust, develop and assure cultural sensitivity to the health disparities and special needs of the clients they serve and the values of health providers with whom they coordinate services.